April 2, 2019

 Masculine stereotypes abound in our culture.
 Is it time to redefine what it means to be a man?
-Join our panel of experts as they explore how masculinity intersects with areas as diverse as education, sport, politics, art, body image and identity.
+Our panel of experts explore how masculinity intersects with areas as diverse as education, sport, politics, art, body image and identity.

 Dr. Michael Kehler, PhD, is a professor of masculinity studies at UCalgary's Werklund School of Education.
 His research addresses the intersection of gender and education more broadly and specifically explores masculinities, schooling, literacies, men as change agents, counter sexist politics, body image, health education, bullying, homophobia and team sport.